alexpineda/titan-reactor/README.md

 This is Titan Reactor the WebGL renderer + plugin system.
 It consists of three primary parts in order to function:

--   Titan Reactor - main app that loads replays & maps and creates sessions for viewing
+-   Titan Reactor - main app that loads replays & maps and creates sessions for viewing.
+Can be served statically.
 -   Cascbridge - an asset server that reads from your Starcraft install and serves it to Titan Reactor locally
--   UI Runtime &amp; plugins - a plugin server that Titan Reactor requires in order to use plugins.
+-   UI Runtime - the part of the application the runs in the iframe for UI plugins.
+Can be served statically.

-Titan Reactor also optionally has support for supabase and liveblocks features.
-Visit www.blacksheepwall.tv for more.
+-   Plugins - the plugins that can be served statically.

 ### Requirements